 To your legal representatives • We can use or share health information about you with persons who are legally authorized to act as your personal representative unless circumstances are such that doing so is not in your best interest.
 A parent or guardian will generally be considered the personal representative of a minor child unless the child is permitted by law to act on their behalf.
 For a facility directory • We can maintain a facility directory, so long as in non-emergency situations you have been given the opportunity to restrict or prohibit this disclosure.
 For reminders and information about services We may also use or share your health information to contact you about treatment alternatives and other health benefits and services that may be of interest to you or to send you appointment reminder notices.
-We do not sell your information to any third parties.
+However, to the extent a third party provides financial remuneration to us so that we make these treatment or healthcare operations-related communications to you, we will secure your authorization in advance.
 In addition, we may remind you to refill your current prescription, or provide you with information regarding self-administration of certain medications, even if a third party pays the reasonable costs incurred by us to make this communication to you.
 As a result of unavoidable, incidental disclosures • Health information about you may be shared as part of potential unavoidable disclosures that are incidental to otherwise permissible uses or disclosures, such as when other patients in a treatment area overhear some element of your health information in the course of a treatment session, given reasonable safeguards and other minimum necessary policies.